What are IDX, MLS, RETS and RESO API

 The Internet Data Exchange agreement stipulates how individual real estate listings can be shared online with different real estate listings.

-IDX controls how the data is organized, shared, and, more importantly, it sets which listings are available.
+IDX controls how the data is organized and shared, and, more importantly, it sets which listings are available.

 Other brokerages may decide to share only specific properties or listings and keep others hidden, but the majority of brokerages will choose to display all their available listings for IDX.